cct-datascience/Drone-Processing-Pipeline/extractors-template/README.md

 The advantage of using a submodule is that it's easy to update to the latest template code through a single command.
 The disadvantage of using a submodule is that the file system layout of a project is more complex.

-At this time, only cloning is supported.
+At this time, only cloning is documented.
-We are hoping to support submodules in the near future.
+We are hoping to document submodules in the near future.

-To clone the template, open a command window and change to the location of your repository on disk (for example, `cd ~/my_nifty_extractor`).
+To clone the template, open a command window and change to the location of your repository on disk (for example, `cd ~/my-repo`).
-Next use git to clone the template project by running `git clone https://github.com/az-digitalag/Drone-Processing-Pipeline.git`.
+Next use git to clone the template project by running `git clone https://github.com/az-digitalag/Drone-Processing-Pipeline.git extractor-ruby`.

+Unfortunately git doesn't allow you to checkout/branch a subfolder.
+It's recommended that you perform the following clean-up steps:
+1. Remove any file from the *extractor-ruby* folder
-Rename the `extractor-template` folder to something meaningful, such as "extractor-ruby".
+2. Remove all folders **except for** the `extractor-template` folder
+3. Move the contents of the *extractor-template* folder to the current folder (should be the one named "extractor-ruby" in this example)
+4. Finally, delete the now-empty "extractor-template" folder

 At this time you should check your changes into source control.